elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 >
 > The rest of this subsection lists practices and configurations recommended by VMware for optimal CPU performance.
 >
-> *   In most environments ESXi allows significant levels of CPU overcommitment (that is, running more vCPUs on a host than the total number of physical processor cores in that host) without impacting virtual machine performance.
+> *   In most environments ESXi allows significant levels of CPU overcommitment (that is, running more vCPUs on a host than the total number of physical processor cores in that host) without impacting virtual machine performance.
 > *   If an ESXi host becomes CPU saturated (that is, the virtual machines and other loads on the host demand all the CPU resources the host has), latency-sensitive workloads might not perform well.
 In this case you might want to reduce the CPU load, for example by powering off some virtual machines or migrating them to a different host (or allowing DRS to migrate them automatically).
 > *   It is a good idea to periodically monitor the CPU usage of the host.
 This can be done through the vSphere Client or by using esxtop or resxtop.
 Below we describe how to interpret esxtop data:
 > *   If the load average on the first line of the esxtop CPU panel is equal to or greater than 1, this indicates that the system is overloaded.